hms-dbmi/life-sciences-a11y-evaluation/README.md

 # bio-accessibility-evaluation

-This repository contains source codes for evaluating the accessibility of biomedical data resources.
+This repository contains source codes for surveying the accessibility of biomedical data resources and visualizing the results.

 ### Data